How to get debtors to pay faster

-A payment default is a notification on a credit report flagging a debt that has not been paid.
+A payment default is a notification on a credit report, flagging a debt that has not been paid.
 Once a default is lodged, it can affect a company’s credit score for up to 5 years.
 If a default is paid, its status can be updated.

 While lodging a default can help you get an overdue debt paid, it also assists other businesses to avoid their own bad debt.
 Once a default has been registered, anyone else dealing with the debtor will receive an email alert that the default has been lodged.

-Just warning debtors about payment defaults can sometimes be enough
+Warning debtors can sometimes be enough

 It’s never too late to lodge a payment default

 You can still lodge defaults against debt that has been written off.
-Earlier this year, a construction company who uses CreditorWatch uploaded defaults against their bad debt write-offs from the previous three years.
+In 2018, a construction company who uses CreditorWatch uploaded defaults against their bad debt write-offs from the previous three years.